-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly (ie: as prices) or indirectly (ie: derived from prices). - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- quoted prices (unadjusted) in active markets for identical assets or liabilities. - inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly (ie: as prices) or indirectly (ie: derived from prices).

+inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-i) Current receivables and current payables
+Current receivables and current payables

-Due to the short-term nature of the Trust's current receivables and current payables, their carrying value is assumed to approximate their fair value.
+Due to the short-term nature of the Trust's current receivables and current pavables, their carrying value is assumed to

-ii) Non-current receivables and loans and borrowings
+Non-current receivables and loans and borrowings

 The fair value of the Trust's non-current receivables and loans and borrowings is estimated as the present value of future cash flows (principal and interest), discounted at the market rate of interest at the reporting date.
-The inputs used are classified as level 2.
+The inputs used are